nf-core/taxprofiler/docs/output.md

 - [minimap2](#minimap2) - Host removal for Nanopore reads
 - [SAMtools stats](#samtools-stats) - Statistics from host removal
 - [SAMtools bam2fq](#samtools-bam2fq) - Converts unmapped BAM file to fastq format (minimap2 only)
+- [Analysis Ready Reads](#analysis-read-reads) - Optional results directory containing the final processed reads used as input for classification/profiling.
 - [Bracken](#bracken) - Taxonomic classifier using k-mers and abundance estimations
 - [Kraken2](#kraken2) - Taxonomic classifier using exact k-mer matches
 - [KrakenUniq](#krakenuniq) - Taxonomic classifier that combines the k-mer-based classification and the number of unique k-mers found in each species